lug-iitm/lug-iitm.github.io/README.md

 ## Firing up a server using Python

-Install Python and from inside the `app` directory run:
+Install Python and from inside the `lug-iitm.github.io.git` directory run:
 On a Mac/*nix machine, run:

 ```